px/cfapp-piwik-analytics/cloudflare.md

 #### Details
 * Piwik Installation URL
-  * *'https://piwik.example.com'*.
-Do not add a trailing **'/'** character.
+  * Do not add a trailing **'/'** character.
 Ideally should be utilizing [SSL](https://support.cloudflare.com/forums/21317627-SSL-at-CloudFlare) transport for security purposes.
 Providing a schemeless URL **'//host.tld'** is also valid for use of other protocols, such as [SPDY](https://www.cloudflare.com/spdy).
 But only if your tracker installation supports it.
-Leaving this empty will use the default relative URL **'/piwik'**
+Example: `https://piwik.example.com` Leaving this empty will use the default relative URL `'/piwik'`
 * Piwik Site Id
   * Website Id to be tracked.
-If not specified, it will default to use **'1'**.
+If not specified, it will default to use `1`.
 * Outlinks
   * A quoted and comma separated list of configured alias URLs, where clicks on those links will not be counted as 'Outlink'.
 Use of the asterisk ('\*') wildcard token is optional.
-Example: **"\*.other.example.com",".subdomain.example.com"**
+Example: `"\*.other.example.com",".subdomain.example.com"`

 <a id="advanced"></a>
 ### Advanced Configuration